alnoki/AAAAAA/doc/dev-guide/concepts/documentation.rst

 .. note::

-   The :ref:`Tools: Jupyter <tools-jupyter>` section explains how :ref:`Jupyter <tools-Jupyter>` works, but is an elaboration of the specific components in :term:`AAAAAA`
+   The :ref:`Tools: Jupyter <tools-jupyter>` section explains how :ref:`Jupyter <tools-Jupyter>` works, but this is an elaboration of the specific components in :term:`AAAAAA`

 .. code-block:: none